 The application should be completed and filed with the issuing authority during the early summer, so that an eligibility form can be issued before Registration Day.
 The applicant then presents the Certificate of Eligibility at registration.
-Once it is signed by the Registrar, the student may take it to his or her bank to arrange for funds.
+Once it is signed, the student may take it to the bank to arrange for funds.

-CHANGES IN FEE SCHEDULE
+CHANGE IN FEE SCHEDULE